Magnesium for Memory & Sleep

 Magnesium is essential for a healthy pregnancy outcome.
 Pregnant and lactating women require adequate magnesium both for the baby’s development and for their health.

 These tablets are free of magnesium oxide, commonly used in dietary supplements, which is very poorly absorbed and utilized.
 The other ingredients used to make these chewable tablets are free of sugar, dairy, glutens, corn, egg, yeast, or other allergens, with no artificial colorings or flavorings.
 Magnesium is well tolerated, safe to take long-term, and suitable for use by people of all ages.

-At BrainMD, we’re committed to helping you achieve mind and body well-being.
+At BrainMD, we’re committed to helping you achieve mind and body well-being for better memory and sleep.
 For more information about Magnesium Chewables and our full list of products, please visit us at BrainMD.